GiggleSquid/thatferretblog/content/posts/Jacks-Top-Kitchen-Picks.md

 showTOC: true
 ---
-We spend plenty of time making food for our animals, raw food and veg for our ferrets, dog, and bearded dragons.
+We spend plenty of time making food for our animals, raw food for our ferrets and our dog, and veg for our bearded dragons.
 That also means I frequently spend loads of time researching and using kitchen tools.

 So here are my top picks for kitchen tools you should consider adding to your arsenal.